Playing Tennis like "Deep Blue" Part 2: Computation and Tennis Tactics

 PV = (Win % Win Point) - (Win % Lose Point)

-Point Value measures how much winning or losing a point shifts your winning percentage for the set (this is typically called "Leverage" in sports analytics).
+Point Value measures how much winning or losing a point shifts your winning percentage for the set.

 For instance, if you look at the 3-3, 40-15 scoreline.